turbot/tailpipe-plugin-sdk/design/tailpipe-notes.md

   - is connection that important in the storage structure?
     - The account/subs/project from which you fetch the logs (the `connection` of the source) is not necessarily related to the account/subs/project to which the log records belong
     - in nathans design the collection had only a single source, thus a single connection per collection which would make this folder redundant
-    - if we did multiple sources per collection, this level would make sense, but perhaps `tp_source` would be more appropriate than `tp_connection` ?
+    - if we did multiple sources per collection, this level would make sense, but perhaps `tp_source` would be more appropriate than `tp_index` ?

 - table
   - collection